-All National Housing Act single family mortgages, except for HECMs, are defined as qualified mortgages by HUD.
-HUD is proposing to add a new § 203.19 to its regulations in 24 CFR part 203 14 that would require, through the proposed definition of "qualified mortgage," for all FHA-insured single family mortgages, except for HECMs, to be "qualified mortgages."
-HUD's definition would incorporate the safe harbor and rebuttable presumption standards within the definition of a "qualified mortgage" rather than create subsets based on whether a mortgage is a higher-priced covered transaction.
-HUD recognizes, as did the CFPB, that the Dodd-Frank Act language is ambiguous in prescribing the type of presumption provided for a qualified mortgage.
-The CFPB used its authority under section 129C(b)(3)(B)(i) of TILA to adopt both standards.
-The CFPB found that adopting both a safe harbor and rebuttable presumption standard, based on a limit of the APR relative to the APOR, provides certainty to encourage creditors to extend credit reasonably and promotes consumers' access to credit.
-15 HUD also proposes to adopt both standards using its authority at section 129C(b)(3)(B)(ii) of TILA to revise, add to, or subtract from criteria used to define a qualified mortgage for purposes of section 129C(b)(2)(A).
+All National Housing Act single family mortgages, except for HECMs, are defined as qualified mortgages by HUL is proposing to add a new § 203.19 to its regulations in 24 CFR part 203 (14) that would require, through the prop definition of "qualified mortgage," for all FHA-insured single family mortgages, except for HECMs, to be "qualifier mortgages."
+HUD's definition would incorporate the safe harbor and rebuttable presumption standards within the definition of a "qualified mortgage" rather than create subsets based on whether a mortgage is a higher-priced c transaction.
+HUD recognizes, as did the CFPB, that the Dodd-Frank Act language is ambiguous in prescribing th of presumption provided for a qualified mortgage.
+The CFPB used its authority under section 129C(b)(3)(B)(i) of adopt both standards.
+The CFPB found that adopting both a safe harbor and rebuttable presumption standard, k on a limit of the APR relative to the APOR, provides certainty to encourage creditors to extend credit reasonably promotes consumers' access to credit.
+(15) HUD also proposes to adopt both standards using its authority at sect 129C(b)(3)(B)(ii) of TILA to revise, add to, or subtract from criteria used to define a qualified mortgage for purpor section 129C(b)(2)(A).

 FHA streamlined refinancing.
-This proposed rule would require FHA streamlined refinances to comply with HUD's qualified mortgage rule.
-Section 129C(a)(5) of TILA grants HUD the authority to exempt streamlined refinancing from the income verification requirements of section 129C(a)(4) as long as such refinances meet certain requirements, including that the consumer is not 30 days or more past due on the prior existing residential mortgage loan, the loan does not increase the principal balance, the points and fees do not exceed 3 percent, and the new interest rate on the refinanced loan is lower than the current rate.
-HUD does not consider it necessary to exercise this authority under section 129C(a)(5) because HUD's qualified mortgage definition results in an exemption similar to the one contemplated under section 129C(a)(5) but consistent with HUD's mission to help existing FHA homeowners refinance.
-Specifically, HUD's qualified mortgage rule would require streamlined refinances to meet the points and fees requirements and HUD requirements for $\bar{\text{FHA}}$ -streamlined refinances.
-HUD requirements only exempt lenders from verifying income if the loan is originated consistent with the FHA-streamlined refinancing requirements, which means that the mortgage must be current, that the loan is designed to lower the monthly principal and interest payment, and that the loan involves no cash back to the borrower except for minor adjustments.16
+This proposed rule would require FHA streamlined refinances to comply with HUD qualified mortgage rule.
+Section 129C(a)(5) of TILA grants HUD the authority to exempt streamlined refinancing the income verification requirements of section 129C(a)(4) as long as such refinances meet certain requirement: including that the consumer is not 30 days or more past due on the prior existing residential mortgage loan, the l does not increase the principal balance, the points and fees do not exceed 3 percent, and the new interest rate or refinanced loan is lower than the current rate.
+HUD does not consider it necessary to exercise this authority und section 129C(a)(5) because HUD's qualified mortgage definition results in an exemption similar to the one contemplated under section 129C(a)(5) but consistent with HUD's mission to help existing FHA homeowners ref Specifically, HUD's qualified mortgage rule would require streamlined refinances to meet the points and fees requirements and HUD requirements for FHA-streamlined refinances.
+HUD requirements only exempt lenders fr verifying income if the loan is originated consistent with the FHA-streamlined refinancing requirements, which mithat the mortgage must be current, that the loan is designed to lower the monthly principal and interest payment that the loan involves no cash back to the borrower except for minor adjustments.
+(16)